ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 <div class="admonition note" markdown>
 <p class="admonition-title">Guest Contributor</p>

 Please welcome Justin as a first-time guest contributor!
 Justin Ehrenhofer is the president of MAGIC Grants, a nonprofit which supports public cryptocurrency infrastructure and promotes privacy, and operates as Privacy Guides' [fiscal host](privacy-guides-partners-with-magic-grants-501-c-3.md).
-Privacy Guides does not publish guest posts in exchange for compensation, and this article was independently edited and fact-checked by our editorial team prior to publication.
+Privacy Guides does not publish guest posts in exchange for compensation, and this tutorial was independently edited and fact-checked by our editorial team prior to publication.

 </div>